 Not keen on the thought of an evening spent in a crowded restaurant, drinking discount prosecco and making your way through a rushed meal as the waiting staff try to seat as many couples as possible?
 Me neither.

 Save yourself the hassle, and money, by cooking a delicious valentine’s meal at home.
 No matter what you choose to cook, it will always be a far most cost-effective option to dining out.
+(Take a look at this awesome list of vegan dinner ideas I think you’ll love!).

 Reign your mind in, I don’t mean it like that!
 A shared activity can be a great bonding experience for couples, so look for sports you could do together for a great budget date.
 From a casual game of tennis, throwing on your ice skates, to checking out a local dance class, learning a new activity together doesn’t have to break the bank, and guarantees hours of fun!
+Read these free ways to keep fit for some inspiration.

 If you’re anything like me, a Netflix marathon isn’t so much a valentine’s night treat so much as a standard Tuesday evening… but, it saves money, and with the added touch of a bottle of wine and some chocolates, you could have yourselves a very romantic evening on the cards.